ninjaix/IXP-Manager-PeeringDB-updater/README.md

 ##### In the vlaninterface update the maxbgpprefixes if it is NULL or larger than the current value

 # Suggestions
-- have IXP-Manager add a flag field do dissalow updates for any potential corner cases
+- Have IXP-Manager add a flag field do dissalow updates for any potential corner cases ( we already allow max prefix overrive on the port)
-- ahve IXP-Mnanger add a flag field showing if the network has selected "Never-Via-A-Route-Server" in PeeringDB
+- Have IXP-Mnanger add a flag field showing if the network has selected "Never-Via-A-Route-Server" in PeeringDB

 # That's it for now